Isopolito/Ganchos/README.md

 ---

 ## What is a plugin in Ganchos?
 A plugin has two parts: the file to execute and the meta file.
 All the directories in [general config's](https://github.com/Isopolito/Ganchos#general-settings) `pluginPaths` will be monitored for plugins.
 Restarting Ganchos is not necessary when a plugin has been added, deleted, or modified.
-When it's time to run a plugin, by default Ganchos will pass in the data as parameters to the executionary file in the following order:
+When it's time to run a plugin, by default Ganchos will pass in the data as parameters to the execution file in the following order:

 1. __Plugin Configuration__ (JSON string): This is the [plugin configuration](https://github.com/Isopolito/Ganchos#plugin-configuration-files) file that lives in `~/.ganchos/config/plugins/PLUGIN_NAME`.
 2. __Event Type__ (string): You can see the options [here](engine/src/shared/plugins/EventType.ts).
 Will be 'none' if the plugin is called because of something other than an event.
 3. __Event Data__ (JSON string): A serialized instance of [this](engine/src/shared/plugins/EventData.ts).
 Will be empty if executed because of something other than an event.

 If however the meta file setting `putDataInEnvironment` is true, the above data will be placed into the environment the plugin executes in.
-See below _Optional Meta File Properities_ for details.
+See below _Optional Meta File Properties_ for details.

 #### The file to execute
 This should be a script or a binary file.
 Ganchos looks at the file extension to determine what type of file it is and how to run it.
 Files ending in `.js` will be ran with node.js.
-Other types of files should have execute permsissions.
+Other types of files should have execute permissions.
 When using an existing program as a Ganchos plugin, this file can be a script that takes the input data from Ganchos and calls the program passing in the data in the form it needs.
 The script can get fancy and download the program if it doesn't exist, or compile it if the source code is provided with the plugin.
 A plugin and its files can be in a separate directory inside of `pluginPaths`, which helps in organizing plugins since there can be many files as part of a plugin.

 #### The meta file
 A meta file is a text file in JSON that describes to Ganchos what the plugin is, and how to run it.
-Typcially a user that didn't write a plugin *shouldn't* have to modify this.
+Typically a user that didn't write a plugin *shouldn't* have to modify this.

 *Note: Any JSON consumed by ganchos can have comments included like this: `// rest of this line is ignored`.
 These will be stripped out internally before Ganchos parses it.*